Ric Segreto: Early life

-Ric Segreto was born in Brooklyn, New York City to Bridget Segreto, an Italian-American and Godofredo G. Macaraeg, a Filipino.
+Macaraeg was born in Brooklyn, New York City to Bridget Segreto, an Italian-American and Godofredo G. Macaraeg, a Filipino.
 Ric, the second son of five brothers and one sister was raised for the first five years of his life in New York by his mother, a dietician at a New York hospital and his father, an abdominal surgeon.

-Ric's father, born in Malasiqui, Pangasinan, educated at the University of Santo Tomas in Manila, was a medic with the rank of captain in the Philippine Army during World War II.
+Macaraeg's father, born in Malasiqui, Pangasinan and educated at the University of Santo Tomas in Manila, was a medic with the rank of captain in the Philippine Army during World War II.
 He was captured by Japanese soldiers and made to march in the Bataan Death March and was imprisoned on Corregidor Island.
 After the War, Dr. Macaraeg traveled to the United States and attended Johns Hopkins University.
 Dr. Macaraeg was the first Filipino diplomate to the F.A.C.S.

-Both Ric's parents' love for music influenced his interest in music and singing.
+Both Macaraeg's parents' love for music influenced his interest in music and singing.
 The family moved to the Philippines in 1957, where his father set up a physician's practice.
-Ric went to Lourdes School of Quezon City.
-In 1959, the family relocated to Guam, where growing up in a milder environment furthered Ric's interest in the performing arts.
-Ric played in a rock band with his elder brother Gordon, ages 12 and 13, and with grandsons of Filipino composer Nicanor Abelardo.
-Ric's band, The Asteroids, played in bars patronized by military personnel.
+Macaraeg went to Lourdes School of Quezon City.
+In 1959, the family relocated to Guam, where growing up in a milder environment furthered Macaraeg's interest in performing arts.
+He played in a rock band with his elder brother Gordon, aged 12 and 13, and with grandsons of Filipino composer Nicanor Abelardo.
+Macaraeg's band, the Asteroids, played in bars patronized by military personnel.

-Ric was later sent back to the Philippines to attend high school at the Ateneo de Manila.
-While there, he became friends with Lito de Joya, Sonny Santiago, Gus Cosio, Renato Garcia, Chito Kintanar, Kenny Barton, Bruce Brown, Butch Dans, Kinjo Sawada, Goff Macaraeg, Doden Besa, Jim Paredes, and Boboy Garovillo, that became the original APO Hiking Society.
-After a year at the Ateneo, Ric returned to Guam.
+Macaraeg was later sent back to the Philippines to attend high school at the Ateneo de Manila.
+While there, he became friends with Lito de Joya, Sonny Santiago, Gus Cosio, Renato Garcia, Chito Kintanar, Kenny Barton, Bruce Brown, Butch Dans, Kinjo Sawada, Goff Macaraeg, Doden Besa, Jim Paredes, and Boboy Garovillo, who would become the band Apo Hiking Society.
+After a year at the Ateneo, Macaraeg returned to Guam.
 He then formed another band that included his brother Goff, Victor James, Dean Sampaio, and Joe Guererro, called the Salvation Army, singing and playing all over the island during weekends until he completed his high school.
-Going to college made Ric look to the States and choosing Creighton University in Omaha, Nebraska, where he majored in history.
-During his college years, Ric played in bar bands for military service men in Bellevue, Nebraska (home to Offutt Air Force Base) and acted in college plays.
+Macaraeg then went to college in the States, choosing Creighton University in Omaha, Nebraska, where he majored in history.
+During his college years, Macaraeg played in bar bands for military service men in Bellevue, Nebraska (home to Offutt Air Force Base) and acted in college plays.

 Early career

 After graduation in 1974 at the age of 22, he toured the US with a show band, singing and playing bass guitar at Mountain Shadows in Scottsdale, Arizona, Harvey's in Reno and clubs in Las Vegas, Nevada.
-Meeting up with another show band bound for Japan out of San Diego, California, Ric played for Japanese audiences during the early 80's.
+Meeting up with another show band bound for Japan out of San Diego, California, Macaraeg played for Japanese audiences during the early 1980s.